Horizons Logo

 Text size

-Published
+Published May 2025

 Text size

 Chances are, if you’ve stopped at Donnybrook in the past, it’s been for one of three reasons.
-The first is for the apples — more in those later.
+The first is for the apples — more on those later.
 If you have an EV, you might well have dropped in to take advantage of the fast charge stations on the high street.
 But if you have small children, you’re almost certain to have stopped by to let the kids stretch their legs at the Apple Fun Park.

 This impressive and colourful playground is reportedly the largest free fun park in the country, featuring such delights as rock climbing, corkscrew slides and a flying fox.
 There are also barbeques for a DIY lunch and shady benches from which parents can supervise their young adventurers.